 For Type 1H mixes ensure that a minimum of 50 percent of the virgin fine aggregate is sand manufactured from stone, gravel or air-cooled slag.
 If the sand is manufactured from gravel, ensure that it is crushed from gravel material retained on the 3/8 inch (9.5 mm) sieve.

+Use a PG 70-22M asphalt binder for Type 1H mix.
+Use a PG 64-28 asphalt binder for Type 2 mix for heavy traffic volume regardless of the amount of reclaimed asphalt concrete pavement.
+Use a PG 64-22 asphalt binder and Type 1 medium gradation for asphalt concrete for driveways and under guardrails.